 and built, and it has a much better objective than my first one.

 I used sound instead of light to take this picture

-of my electric guitar, with my self designed sound camera.
+of my electric guitar, with my self designed acoustic camera.

 Sound Wave Video.|